steida/songary/README.md

 How?
 Just read it, there are a lot of comments.

 Principles:
-  - Storage should manipulates only with stores.
+  - Storage should manipulate only with stores.
   - Stores should manipulate only with models.
   - Models should be read only for React components.
-  - React components should change app state change only via stores.
+  - React components should change model state change only via stores.